bfilamor/frontend-assessment/readme.md

 Instructions
 ---
-* To run Exercise 2, open terminal in the current project folder, then type "cd exercise-2" , run "npm install" to install dependencies and finally to open the app, execute "npm start"
+* To run Exercise 2, open terminal in the current project folder, then type "cd exercise-2" , run "npm install" to install dependencies and finally to open the app, execute "npm start".
+To run the app in  production build, execute "npm run build"

 Exercise 1